Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 At the cellularCellular refers to cells or consisting of cells.
 In biology and medicine, it refers to processes, structures, or functions that occur at the level of individual cells. level, lead forms reactive radicals that attack cell structures, DNADNA (deoxyribonucleic acid) is the molecule that carries the genetic instructions for the development, function, and reproduction of all known living organisms and many viruses.
 It is located in the cells of an organism and contains the information for heredity., and cell membranes.

-Lead leads to disturbances in collagen synthesis, changes in blood vessel permeability, and damage to immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. cells.
+Lead causes disruptions in collagen synthesis, changes in the permeability of blood vessels, and damage to cells of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body..

-Damage to cell membranes, among other things, disrupts hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. synthesis, leading to anemia characteristic of lead intoxication.
+Damage to cell membranes, among other things, disrupts hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. synthesis, leading to anemia characteristic of lead intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment..

-In the nervous system, lead very complexly inhibits and disrupts the organization of impulse transmission and the growth of nerve cells.
+In the nervous system, lead slows and disrupts, in a very complex way, the organization of signal transmission and the growth of nerve cells.

 Diese sind: